 By Maria Athanasopoulou

 It’s a cold instant coffee with foam on top and you will find it on the menu of every cafe throughout the country.
-It was invented by accident in 1957 by Dimitris Vakondios from Thessaloniki.
+Invented by accident in 1957, it was created by Dimitris Vakondios from Thessaloniki.

-A simple shaker is the only utensil you need to make one.
-Sugar, coffee, and a quarter of glass water are poured into a shaker, and after shaking it well you add several ice cubes, more water and some milk (optional).
+A simple shaker is the only utensil required to make a Frappe.
+Sugar, coffee (Greece’s Nescafe), and a quarter of a glass of water are poured into a shaker, and after shaking it well you add several ice cubes, more water and some milk (optional).
 Your Greek Frappe is ready.
 Remember to always serve it in a tall glass.

-Today, a Freddo Cappuccino is also very popular (the younger generation by far prefer this style) but the Greek frappe is still the most well known cold coffee not only in Greece but amongst Greeks abroad who can order it in Greek-owned cafes around the world, and they also make it at home.
-In recent years it has been introduced in other countries too, mostly by those who have happened to spend a holiday in Greece during summer, tasted the Greek Frappe, loved it, and took the concept back home.
+Today, a Freddo Cappuccino is also very popular (the younger generation by far prefer this style) but the Greek frappe is still the most well-known cold coffee not only in Greece but amongst Hellenes abroad who can order it in Greek-owned cafes anywhere in the world and are also able to make it at home.
+In recent years it has been introduced in other countries too, mostly by those who have spent time in Greece during summer, had a taste of the Greek Frappe, loved it, and took the concept back home.

-One of the most “classic” scenes defining a relaxing getaway in Greece, is watching large groups of people at seaside cafes, enjoying the sun and the beach, with a tall glass of Frappe in hand.
-This beverage really has become synonymous with friendly discussions and warm weather.
-If you have already tasted it, then most likely you have been fascinated by its original taste.
-If you have not tried it yet, then do so, and discover what this popular type of Greek coffee is all about!
+One of the most “classic” scenes defining a relaxing getaway in Greece over the warmer months, is catching large groups of people at seaside cafes, enjoying the sun, sea, and sand, with a tall glass of Frappe in hand.
+This beverage really has become synonymous with beach culture and warm weather.
+If you have already tried it, regardless of whether you love it or not, you have most likely been fascinated by its unique taste- as it truly is an original cold coffee concept.
+If you have not tried it yet, then I recommend you do so, and discover what this popular type of Greek coffee is all about!